Maquis (World War II)

 They had an estimated 25,000 to 40,000 members in autumn of 1943 and approximately 100,000 members in June 1944.

 Meaning

+The maquis made up one component of the mosaic of the resistance in France and Belgium.
+The maquis refers to the organization of bands of resistance guerrillas which emerged in rural France, mainly in the south.
+The maquis were emergent in 1943 and were also active in 1944.

 Originally the word came from the kind of terrain in which the armed resistance groups hid, high ground in southeastern France covered with scrub growth called maquis (scrubland).